joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 To see it working immediately, find Finder in the Dock, hold Option, right-click it and select Relaunch.

+## Set where screenshots are saved

+By default screenshots save to `~/Desktop/` but I prefer to save them to `~/Screenshots/`.
+To configure that:

+- Press `Cmd+Shift+5` to open the screenshot menu
+- Under "Options", select "Other Location..."

+Note that if you later replace the `Screenshots` folder with a symlink, you may need to repeat this setup.

 ## Keyboard mapping

 To get Control when pressing CapsLock: